GetDKAN/dkan_starter/docs/common_tasks/add-client-custom-config.rst

 Whatever's you need to customise the project, you should set the feature export to somewhere inside the **docroot/sites/all/modules/custom** folder.
 That way, your module will **persist** when the site gets **remade** (Read Add a custom module if you don't understand what this means).
+Please note your changes shouldn't be added directly to docroot/sites/all/modules/custom but to **config/modules/custom**, otherwise, your changes will be lost on the next DKAN Starter upgrade.

 However, there's a few caveats: